Super-exponential extinction time of the contact process on random geometric graphs: Contact process on the key subgraph

 for some constant $c>0$.
-Combining these, we get the result. \end{proof} We now prove a metastablity result for connected graphs containing a copy of $\kC(\ell,M)$. \begin{lem} Let $(G_n^0)$ be a sequence of connected graphs, such that $|G_n^0|\le n$, for all $n$.
+Hence the result follows. \end{proof} We now prove a metastablity result for connected graphs containing a copy of $\kC(\ell,M)$. \begin{lem} Let $(G_n^0)$ be a sequence of connected graphs, such that $|G_n^0|\le n$, for all $n$.
 Let $\tau_n$ denote the extinction time of the contact process on $G_n^0$ starting from full occupancy.
-Assume that $G^0_n$ contains as a subgraph a copy of $\kC(\ell_n,M)$.
+Assume that $G^0_n$ contains a subgraph $H_n$, which is isomorphic to $\kC(\ell_n,M)$.
 Then there exists a positive constant $K$, such that if $M \geq K/ (\lambda \wedge 1)$ and